jjaa-mp/desertsHomo/Observations.md

 | Deserts + Pey  | 0.994599  | 46.218487  |

 - **Enrichment in Cerebrum and Cerebellum** We investigated the expression patterns across organs (Cell Atlas Science).
-All structures are statistically different when compare to most of the rest of the other structures when subsetting by genes in deserts.
+Most of structures are statistically different when compare to each other subsetting by genes in deserts.
 No differences were identified when subsetting by genes in both deserts and positive selection.

 **Chen**
 | Organ  | Mean |